That title got you in here, didn’t it?

 What if some or every one of the things I have ever bought at a thrift shop, Goodwill, or garage sale has bad karma associated with it?

-It turns out that I am using Karma all wrong in this scenario.
+It turns out that I am using Karma all wrong in this scenario, or in general.

 So the term I am really looking for is energy.